 Low-quality paints can contain cheap pigments, such as talc, clay, and silica, that tend to fade over time, especially if the painted surface has a southern exposure and receives direct sun.

-Keep in mind, too, that dark colors are more likely to fade than light hues on your exterior.
+Keep in mind, too, that dark colors are more likely to fade than light hues on the exterior.
 If a dark or bright shade is chosen for trim or shutters, look for “titanium dioxide” on the ingredient list.
 This pricey but long-lasting pigment is usually found only in premium paint lines.
-For those looking to create faux textures, such as painting to look like wood, try exterior paints that contain UV protectants to keep the painted-on effects from fading.
+Those looking to create faux textures, such as painting to look like wood, will want to try exterior paints that contain UV protectants to keep the painted-on effects from fading.

 Good paint should be able to handle whatever Mother Nature throws its way.
 Oil paints are very good at withstanding rain and are easy to clean.
 Until the development of acrylic-based latex paint, oil was the standard exterior paint for many years.

 Acrylic is a binder that allows latex to flex slightly, making it less likely to become brittle and crack and, therefore, able to better repel rain.
 The highest quality latex paint labels feature the words “all acrylic” or “100 percent acrylic.”
 While cheaper paints will often contain a small amount of acrylic, they usually don’t contain enough for the paint to be truly weather-resistant.